ianballard/aws-prod-ready/README.md

 - `enablePersistentStorage`: Enables or disables persistent storage.
 Set to 'true' for long-lived environments such as dev, release, and prod, and 'false' for ephemeral environments.
 Defaults to 'true' if not specified.
 - `enableVPC`: Enables or disables the use of a Virtual Private Cloud (VPC).
 The allowed values are 'true', 'false', and 'null'.
 Defaults to 'false' if not specified.
 - `enableOpenSearch`: Enables or disables the use of AWS OpenSearch Service.
 The allowed values are 'true' and 'false'.
 Defaults to 'false' if not specified.
 - `enableS3Replication`: Enables or disables Amazon S3 bucket replication.
-Please note that buckets must exist.
+Please note that buckets must exist (deploy stacks once with this disabled before enabling).
 The allowed values are 'true' and 'false'.
 Defaults to 'false' if not specified.
 - `enableAWSAuth`: Enables or disables AWS authentication using Amazon Cognito.
 The allowed values are 'true' and 'false'.
 Defaults to 'true' if not specified.
 - `enableBackup`: Enables or disables AWS Backup for creating and managing backups.
 The allowed values are 'true' and 'false'.
 Defaults to 'true' if not specified.
 - `enableSecurity`: Enables or disables security features such as AWS Security Hub, GuardDuty, and Config.
 The allowed values are 'true' and 'false'.
 Defaults to 'true' if not specified.